-A solution for those antennas with "sealed" plastic relays, such as the KLM CX series; you can avoid problems by making the modifications shown in Fig 23.42.
+A solution for those antennas with "sealed" plastic relays, such as the KLM CX series: you can avoid problems by making the modifications shown in Fig 23.38.
 Relocate the 4:1 balun as shown and place a clear polystyrene plastic refrigerator container over the relay.
 Notch the container edges for the driven element and the boom so the container will sit down over the relay, sheltering it from the elements.
 Bond the container in place with a few dabs of RTV adhesive sealant.
 Position the antenna in an "X" orientation, so neither set of elements is parallel to the ground.
 The switcher board should now be canted at an angle, and one side of the relay case should be lower than the other.
+An example for the protective cover for an S-band preamp can be seen in the discussion on feeds for parabolic antennas.